DBdiego/labMavers/README.md

 # MAV Lab Exercise (labMavers repo)

 This respository contains the code used in the exercise to make a quadcopter fly autonomously.
+At least the additional modules that were made.